Cloud monitoring for high-performing applications

 Website monitoring

 Website hosting is easily done on the cloud.
-While dedicated hosting has existed for decades now, all the major cloud vendors only relatively recently started offering to host a website on them as well.
-It makes sense to have the website of your company on the same cloud as your other internal or external services, as this also makes it much easier to monitor them.
-Whether you are in need of a fully operating web server for a web app, or simply of a static website, it is possible to have it on the cloud vendor of your choice.
+While dedicated hosting has existed for decades now, all the major cloud vendors only relatively recently started offering to host a website on their cloud services as well.
+It makes sense to have your company's website on the same cloud as your other internal or external services since this also makes it much easier to monitor them.
+Whether you are in need of a fully operating web server for a web app, or simply require static website, it is possible to have it on the cloud vendor of your choice.

 As with all things vital for your company, monitoring your website’s health is also essential.
 Luckily, any cloud monitoring tool can monitor the critical metrics for a website, like bandwidth and disk space usage.